-However, if we look at him strictly as God describes him to us, all we know is the facts about his birth, relationships with three women, and his death.
-And one more thing: He is listed in the Hebrews chapter 11 "Hall of Faith" as being a man who lived by faith!
+However, if we look at him strictly as God describes him to us, all we know are the facts about his birth, his relationships with three women, and his death.
+And one more thing: He is listed in the Hebrews chapter 11 “Hall of Faith” as being a man who lived by faith!

 Names and Their Meanings